innotrade/enapso-graphdb-admin/README.md

 enapso Ontotext GraphDB 8.x/9.x Administration Toolbox for Node.js

-Admin client for OntoText GraphDB to easily perform administrative and monitoring operations against your RDF stores, your OWL ontologies or knowledge graphs in nodes.js applications.
+Admin client for Ontotext GraphDB to easily perform administrative and monitoring operations against your RDF stores, your OWL ontologies or knowledge graphs in nodes.js applications.
 This client supports an easy import of existing RDF stores and ontologies to GraphDB by upload via file, strings or URLs as well as an export in numerous formats and also a context management.
 You can monitor the cpu load and memory usage of GraphDB and run the garbage collector on demand to optimally trigger huge batch operations also provide the user managememt, the creation and listing of new repositories as well as an location and cluster management of Ontotext GraphDB.

 **The following demos require a running GraphDB 8.x/9.x instance on localhost at port 7200.
-The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "admin" with the password "root" being set up as an administrator and repository ruleset must have OWL Horst(Optimizes) Base URL: http://ont.enapso.com/test#, graph: http://ont.enapso.com/test#**
+The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "admin" with the password "root" being set up as an administrator and repository ruleset must have OWL RDFS Plus(Optimized) Base URL: http://ont.enapso.com/test#, graph: http://ont.enapso.com/test#**
 Get the latest version of GraphDB for free at https://www.ontotext.com/free-graphdb-download-copy/.

 **This project is actively developed and maintained.**